mtik00/wifi-business-cards/README.md

     poetry install

-The only things you need are `qrcode` and `reportlab`, so you could also `pip install qrcode reportlab` and then run the module.
+The only things you need are `qrcode` and `reportlab`, so you could also `pip install qrcode reportlab` and then run the module.  _Technically_ the module also relies on `typer`.

-Surely you'll need to modify the fonts used if you aren't running this on Ubuntu.
+Surely you'll need to modify the fonts used if you aren't running this on an Ubuntu-based Linux distribution.

 ## Notes